vyomasystems-lab/challenges-krsheshu/level1_design1/README.md

 ## Verification Strategy

-1) the verification strategy was to run the whole test cases one after another and to check the DUT output with reference expected outputs
+1) The verification strategy was to run the whole test cases one after another and to check the DUT output with reference expected outputs

 ## Is the verification complete ?

 1) The verification is almost complete as we run all select states with this test case
-2) All input state spaces are not checked as we assume there is no input word compression inside the DUT for the inputs
+2) All input state spaces are not checked as we assume there is no input word compression inside the DUT